mccbryan3/ansible_workshop_files/README.md

 # Ansible Workshop Files

+**This repo is currently a work in progress as I port my workshop from a central student lecture to a github repo based remote led isntruction class using the students infrastructure .**

-**This repo contains all files required for the Ansible Workshop including course lecture, terminology and lab manuals.**
+**This repo will contain all files required for the Ansible Workshop including course lecture, terminology and lab manuals.**

 _____________________________________________
 ### Preface and Basics-101